MONNK-CODE/Instant-Ayah/README.md

 - External APIs:
   - [AlQuran.cloud API](https://alquran.cloud) for fetching Ayahs and audio files.
 - SweetAlert2 for user-friendly alert messages.
+- **AI Integration:** AI was employed to enhance the development process by automating content generation, improving randomization algorithms, and ensuring a more seamless user experience.

 ## Setup

 To run this application locally, follow these steps:

 ## **Clone the Repository**

    git clone https://github.com/MONNK-CODE/Instant-Ayah.git

-. **Dependencies**
+**Dependencies**
 Ensure you have internet access to fetch Ayahs from the AlQuran.cloud API and load necessary scripts and stylesheets (FontAwesome, SweetAlert2, Google Fonts).

 ## Usage